Partitioning and the Common Subexpression Spool

 That produces the correct results, with this interesting query plan:

+The spools shown in the above plan are very similar to those you will find in wide (per-index) update plans, where a set of data changes is saved once, and replayed to multiple single-index-updating consumers.
 This kind of spool is known as a Common Subexpression Spool, and the particular variety here is called a Segment Spool.
-A Segment Spool co-operates with its child Segment iterator to save and replay one group at a time, as defined by the PARTITION BY clause.
+A Segment Spool co-operates with its child Segment iterator to save and replay one group at a time, as defined by the PARTITION BY

 The Segment Spool iterator always appears as the immediate parent of a Segment iterator.
 The two leaf-level Table Spool iterators shown in the plan are secondary spools, which only replay rows saved by the primary spool.
+The way this query plan produces its results is perhaps not entirely intuitive (until you are familiar with the pattern) so weâll explore it a step at a time.

-The Segment iterator (see my previous post) detects when a row arriving from the Index Seek belongs to a new group (as specified in the PARTITION BY clause).
+The Segment iterator (see my previous post) detects when a row arriving from the Index Seek belongs to a new group (as specified in the PARTITION BY

 The Segment adds a new column to the row that is used as a flag: true if the current row represents the first in a group, false otherwise.
-The new column has an auto-generated name; in my case it was named [Segment1003] and I’ll refer to it by that label from here on in.
+The new column has an auto-generated name; in my case it was named [Segment1003]

 Like all spools, the Segment Spool saves a copy of the rows it receives to a worktable backed by tempdb.
 Unlike a regular spool though, the saved rows are available to multiple consumers, and it processes a group at a time, clearing its worktable between groups.